passthejoe/blogPoster/README.md

 I have tested the script *extensively* on Linux and Windows systems, and it works pretty much the same on both.
 I have done some tests in MacOS, but I need to revisit them.

-### Update on 4/16/2022 for Fedora Linux users
+### Tips for Fedora Linux users

-To run **blogPoster** on Fedora Linux (last tested on F36 Silverblue), Add the Ruby programming language, packages for the gems that are in the distribution, and a few development packages so you can build the Twitter gem when you install it with `gem install`:
+**Update on 4/16/2022:** To run **blogPoster** on Fedora Linux (last tested on F36 Silverblue), add the Ruby programming language, packages for the gems that are in the distribution, and a few development packages so you can build the Twitter gem when you install it with `gem install`:

 	$ sudo dnf install ruby ruby-devel gcc ruby-gem-nokigiri rubygem-net-sftp

+Then use `gem install` to add the gems you can't get in Fedora:

 	$ gem install net-ping twitter

 **Why does blogPoster use an external text editor, and which one should I choose?**